-Bring your skills to New Zealand and enjoy unique professional opportunities along with a lifestyle you just won’t find anywhere else.
+Here’s your chance to combine outstanding career opportunities with a lifestyle you simply won’t find anywhere else.

-Imagine being able to apply and develop your skills in a globally competitive environment – then in half an hour or less, be relaxing on a beach, hiking through beautiful native bush, pounding down a mountain bike track or just chilling with friends in your back garden over a fine New Zealand wine.
+Imagine being able to apply and develop your business or finance skills in a globally connected environment – then in half an hour or less, be relaxing on a beach, hiking through beautiful native bush, pounding down a mountain bike track or just chilling with friends in your back garden over a fine New Zealand craft beer or wine.

 That’s what you can look forward to when you bring your skills to New Zealand.

-Over the past 30 years successive governments have transformed New Zealand to a free market, open economy recognised internationally as a great place for business and finance.
+Over the past 30 years successive governments have transformed New Zealand into a free market, open economy recognised internationally as a great place for business and finance.

-We’re now the second easiest place in the world to do business, according to World Bank rankings to May 2018.
-They also rank us first in the world for ease of starting a business).
+We’re the easiest place in the world to do business, according to World Bank rankings to May 2018.
+They also rank us first in the world for ease of starting a business.

-Transparency International’s 2014 Corruption Perception Index ranks us the second least corrupt country in the world, just behind Denmark.
+Transparency International’s 2018 Corruption Perception Index ranks us the world’s second least corrupt country, just behind Denmark.

-The Heritage Foundation in 2015 ranked our economy the third freest in the Index of Economic Freedom, just behind Hong Kong and Singapore.
+The Heritage Foundation in 2019 ranked our economy the third freest in the Index of Economic Freedom, just behind Hong Kong and Singapore.

-Ours is a highly de-regulated environment powered mainly by a highly efficient agriculture sector but also benefiting from a flourishing manufacturing sector, a thriving tourism industry, and a strong renewable energy resource base.
+Ours is a mixed and highly de-regulated economy.
+It’s powered mainly by a highly efficient agriculture sector but also benefits from a flourishing manufacturing sector, a thriving tourism industry, and a strong renewable energy resource base.